You did it. Your New Hampshire LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-In New Hampshire, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the New Hampshire Comptroller every year to keep their information current.
+In New Hampshire, an LLC’s Annual Report includes some vital information about your company’s ownership group, registered agent, and more.
+With these reports, the state is able to keep its business records up-to-date.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 Consider an Annual Report the state’s yearly checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each New Hampshire business.